 Inspired by this, and also by being a bit tired and feeling lazy, we immediately started to look for an overnighting spot and pretty quickly came up with the location we're now at.
 It's a bit of unmanaged grassland and scrub in a clearing and it's already been a winner.
 General birdlife here is good but the real headline is that we've had an absolutely excellent and very close-up sighting of a wryneck.
 It's a first for Emma and only my second ever confirmed sighting.
 These really are elusive little chaps and it's easy to be within a couple of metres of them and have absolutely no idea.
 Now, if only a bear or lynx would show up...

 Sent from my mobile device

-* To head off any angry letters, I'd argue the same is essentially true of capitalism: an equally flawed system requiring an equal number of missiles but under which a few more people get slightly less rich.
-And which results in equally poor concrete but for slightly different reasons.
+* To head off any angry letters, I'd argue the same is essentially true of capitalism: an equally flawed system requiring an equal number of nuclear missiles, but under which a slightly greater number of lucky people accumulate slightly less personal wealth.
+And which results in equally poor concrete: but for slightly different reasons.